simon-benigeri/calendar-bot/README.md

 # calendar-bot
 A chatbot that you can answer any questions about your personal calendar.
 The bot uses Google Calendar data downloaded from a separate script, `download_calendar.py`.
-Once your calendar is downloaded, you can use run the `bot.py` script to for calendar Q & A.
+Once your calendar is downloaded, you can run the `bot.py` script for calendar Q & A.

 # CS 447 Demo Instructions HERE
 ## Instructions to run the demo